Auto and Motor Vehicle Wholesalers

 Recent Developments

-• Sales for motor vehicles and parts wholesalers decreased 0.9% in June 2024 compared to a year ago and were down almost 3% from the previous month, according to the US Census Bureau.
-Inventories for motor vehicles and parts wholesalers increased 10.9% in June 2024 compared to a year ago and were up 0.9% from the previous month.
-Producer inflation for motor vehicles and parts wholesalers rose 1.8% in July 2024 compared to a year ago, according to producer price data from the US Bureau of Labor Statistics (BLS).
-Employment and wages at motor vehicle wholesalers increased in July 2024 year over year.
-Average wages for nonsupervisory employees in the industry reached $32.66 per hour in July 2024, per the BLS.
+• Sales for motor vehicles and parts wholesalers increased 2.3% in November 2024 year over year but fell 7.3% from the previous month, according to data from the US Census Bureau.
+Inventories and the inventory/sales ratio for motor vehicles and parts wholesalers rose 4.1% and 1.7% in November, respectively, year over year, per the Census Bureau.
+Producer inflation for motor vehicle and parts wholesalers grew 4.7% in November 2024 compared to a year ago, according to the Bureau of Labor Statistics (BLS).
+Employment by motor vehicle wholesalers was flat in October 2024 compared to a year ago.
+Average wages for nonsupervisory employees in the industry grew 3.7% in October 2024, reaching $33.09 per hour, per the BLS.

 Get A Demo